As Prepared for Delivery on February 25, 2020

 That record of success is particularly impressive, given the decline in trust that many financial service providers faced in the aftermath of the last crisis.

 But credit unions largely avoided that reputational hit.
-In November, the Gallup organization published some poll results on “financial well-being” (opens new window) that compared public attitudes toward banks and credit unions.
+In November, the Gallup organization published some poll results on “financial well-being” (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) that compared public attitudes toward banks and credit unions.

 The results of that survey were instructive because it validates a truism for virtually any industry: those that put their customers — or in credit unions’ case, put their members first — and make a genuine commitment to providing a top-flight service experience are more likely to endure and to grow.
 Meanwhile, those that take shortcuts and lose sight of their mission may make gains in the short term, but it will not last in the long-term.

 So the credit union industry should take some encouragement from those results – encouragement, but not complacency.
 Because we should look at those results and ask ourselves:

 - First, how can credit unions continue to expand access to affordable, quality financial services to more members, while ensuring the industry’s ongoing safety and soundness?

 - Second, what are the challenges the industry is facing?

 - And finally, and what can the NCUA do to support credit unions in the pursuit of those goals and best prepare them for the changes that lie ahead?